netdata/netdata/docs/Running-behind-apache.md

     # for HTTPS (if the virtualhost is HTTPS, use this)
     RewriteRule "^/netdata/([A-Za-z0-9\._-]+)$" https://%{HTTP_HOST}/netdata/$1/ [L,R=301]

     # rest of virtual host config here

 </VirtualHost>
 ```

 > IMPORTANT<br/>
-> The above config allows your apache users to connect to port 19999 on any server on your network.
+> The above config allows your Apache users to connect to port 19999 on any server on your network.

 If you want to control the servers your users can connect to, replace the `ProxyPassMatch` line with the following.
 This allows only `server1`, `server2`, `server3` and `server4`.